snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="auth">4.
 API authentication</a></h2>

-To restrain access to schemas, we have set up an API key based authentication system.
-Concretely, you will be given a pair of API keys (one with read access and one with read and write access) per organization.
-This API key will have to be provided with each request through an `api_key` HTTP header as shown in the previous examples.
+To restrict access to schemas, we have implemented an API key-based authentication system.
+The administrator of your Scala repository server can generate a pair of API keys (one with read access and one with read-and-write access) for each organization.
+Users of the repository server will need to provide this API key with each request through an `api_key` HTTP header as shown in the previous examples.

-For example, let us say your organization is Snowplow Analytics Ltd, you will be given a pair of keys for the `com.snowplowanalytics` prefix and will consequently have access to every schema, the vendor of which starts with `com.snowplowanalytics` (the `com.snowplowanalytics.snowplow` vendor for example).
+For example, let's say that your organization is Snowplow Analytics Ltd, you will be given a pair of keys for the `com.snowplowanalytics` prefix and will consequently have access to every schema whose vendor starts with `com.snowplowanalytics`.
+For example, you will have access to any schemas assigned to the `com.snowplowanalytics.snowplow` and `com.snowplowanalytics.iglu` vendors.

 <h2><a name="diy">5.
 Running your own server</a></h2>